Thanasi Kokkinakis vs. Fabio Fognini: Prediction and Match Betting Odds | Rolex Shanghai Masters

 - Kokkinakis lost 3-6, 4-6, 6-3, 3-6 against Yu Hsiou Hsu in the Round of 128 of the US Open (his most recent match).

-- Fognini is averaging 24.1 games per match (22.7 in best-of-three matches) through his 29 matches played in the past year across all court types, winning 47.4% of those games.
+- Fognini is averaging 24.1 games per match (22.7 in best-of-three matches) in his 29 matches played in the past 12 months across all court types, winning 47.4% of those games.

-- Fognini has averaged 23.7 games per match (23.7 in best-of-three matches) and 9.8 games per set through 12 matches on hard courts in the past year, winning 41.2% of those games.
+- Fognini is averaging 23.7 games per match (23.7 in best-of-three matches) and 9.8 games per set in 12 matches on hard courts in the past year.

-- Kokkinakis and Fognini have competed in five sets, and Kokkinakis has had the edge, claiming victory in all of them.
+- In five total sets against one another, Kokkinakis has taken five, while Fognini has claimed zero.

-- Kokkinakis has the edge in 42 total games versus Fognini, capturing 30 of them.
+- Kokkinakis has taken down Fognini in 30 of 42 total games between them, good for a 71.4% winning percentage.

-- In two head-to-head matches, Kokkinakis and Fognini have averaged 21 games and 2.5 sets per match.
+- Kokkinakis and Fognini have squared off two times, averaging 21.0 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.